tagspaces/tagspaces/README.md

 ## Downloads

-You can find the latest release of TagSpaces in the Github [release section](https://github.com/tagspaces/tagspaces/releases/)
+You can find the latest release of TagSpaces in the Github [release section](https://github.com/tagspaces/tagspaces/releases/latest)

+You can download the app from the [IzzyOnDroid repo](https://apt.izzysoft.de/fdroid/index/apk/org.tagspaces.mobileapp), compatible with F-Droid.

 A full list of the changes is available in the [changelog](CHANGELOG.md)